-AIYA NSW has been coming together since early 2012, with active members from USYD, UNSW and several recent graduates and young professionals working throughout Sydney.
+AIYA NSW has been coming together since early 2012, with active members from USYD, UNSW and young professionals working throughout Sydney.

 We have some exciting events coming up and can’t wait to get more semangat people involved!